Can You Weld Galvanized Steel? Best Beginner’s Guide

 If you have a butt joint, you must set a 10-20% wider root opening and weld with a wider side-to-side movement.
 This way, you will achieve the same root penetration as with clean metal.

-Even if you weld thin metal, try to avoid closed butt joints and leave a narrow root so that zinc can escape.
+Even if you weld thin metal, try to avoid closed butt joints and leave a narrow gap so that zinc can escape.

 Tee and lap joints are the most troublesome to weld because:

-- Welding burns a larger surface area than the other joints.
+- Welding burns a larger surface area than the other joint types.

 - Zinc cannot escape easily where the two metals touch.
 As a result, liquid zinc will penetrate the metals, and the zinc fumes will escape violently, passing through the puddle.